uniba-dsg/docker-tutorial/3_compose.md

 <a id="rebuild"></a>
 ## 3.6 Step 6: Re-build and run the app with Compose

-From your project directory, type `docker-compose up` to build the app with the updated Compose file, and run it.
+From your project directory, type `docker compose up` to build the app with the updated Compose file, and run it.

 ```
-$ docker-compose up
+$ docker compose up
 Creating network "composetest_default" with the default driver
 Creating composetest_web_1 ...
 Creating composetest_redis_1 ...